exponea/exponea-ios-sdk/Documentation/TRACKING_CONSENT.md

 * Tracking consent feature is enabled and 'hasTrackingConsent' has 'true' value

 If you are using `Exponea.shared.trackInAppMessageClose` method manually and you want to avoid to consider tracking, you may use `Exponea.shared.trackInAppMessageCloseWithoutTrackingConsent` instead.
 This method will do track event ignoring tracking consent state.

+### Event for opened AppInbox Message

+Event is normally tracked by calling `Exponea.shared.trackAppInboxOpened`.
+This method is tracking a delivered event only if:

+* Tracking consent feature is disabled
+* Tracking consent feature is enabled and 'hasTrackingConsent' has 'true' value

+If you are using `Exponea.shared.trackAppInboxOpened` method manually and you want to avoid to consider tracking, you may use `Exponea.shared.trackAppInboxOpenedWithoutTrackingConsent` instead.
+This method will do track event ignoring tracking consent state.

+### Event for clicked AppInbox Message action

+Event is normally tracked by calling `Exponea.shared.trackAppInboxClick`.
+This method is tracking a clicked event only if:

+* Tracking consent feature is disabled
+* Tracking consent feature is enabled and 'hasTrackingConsent' has 'true' value
+* Action URL contains 'xnpe_force_track' with 'true' value independently from 'hasTrackingConsent' value

+> Event that is tracked because of `xnpe_force_track` (forced tracking) will contains an additional property `tracking_forced` with value `true`

+If you are using `Exponea.shared.trackAppInboxClick` method manually and you want to avoid to consider tracking, you may use `Exponea.shared.trackAppInboxClickWithoutTrackingConsent` instead.
+This method will do track event ignoring tracking consent state.